Visiting Bozeman & Beyond

 Bozeman Distillery - local whiskey

-Mountain’s Walking Brewery
+Mountain’s Walking Brewery & Eatery

 Map Brewery - best views while drinking local beer

-SkyShed Rooftop bar at Armory Hotel
+SkyShed Rooftop bar at Armory Hotel or below at the Tune Up Bar with live music

 Crystal Bar - and rooftop bar